-YouTuber Logan Paul Joining Flat Earth Expedition To Antarctica – Doubts Bill Nye, Neil Degrasse Tyson
+YouTuber Logan Paul Joining Flat Earth Expedition To Antarctica, Doubts Bill Nye, Neil deGrasse Tyson

 — LADbible (@ladbible) March 21, 2019

-Forbes revealed that Robbie Davidson, founder of the Flat Earth conference, is all for this expedition which could prove so much to the world.
-As Logan Paul begins dissecting his thoughts on the shape of the Earth, he begins telling everyone that he simply wants the facts and that even some of the world’s best scientists should be doubted.
+Forbes revealed that Robbie Davidson, the founder of the Flat Earth conference, is all for this expedition, which could prove so much to the world.
+As Logan Paul begins dissecting his thoughts on the shape of the Earth, he tells everyone that he simply wants the facts and that even some of the world’s best scientists should be doubted.

-“Some of the best scientists can’t explain gravity; Neil Degrasse Tyson, Bill Nye, in the end, do they even know?
+“Some of the best scientists can’t explain gravity; Neil deGrasse Tyson, Bill Nye, in the end, do they even know?

 “I want to explore for myself and keep an open mind.
 There is a stigma of being a Flat-Earther and if I’m going to do it, I want to know the facts.”